molgenis/capice-resources/train_data_creator/README.md

 ### Post-VEP (GRCh37)

-Now that you have your post-VEP train-test and validation VCF datasets, it is time to use the convert_vep_vcf_to_tsv_capice.sh script to convert the VEP VCF back to TSV.
+Now that you have your post-VEP train-test and validation VCF datasets, it is time to use the `vep_to_tsv.sh` script in utility_scripts to convert the VEP VCF back to TSV.
 Once that is done, you're not done yet, since the CAPICE train protocol still requires some columns that are not present (binarized_label and sample_weight).
-This is done by merging the original output of the train_data_creator to the converted VEP TSV.
+This is done by expanding the originally created ID column.

-Merging can be performed in multiple ways, the way I like to do it is as follows:
+Expanding can be performed in multiple ways, the way I like to do it is as follows:

 ```python
 import pandas as pd